hahnlab/CAGEE/docs/manual/cagee_manual.md

 #### Compilation

-1. Download your desired source version [ add link to source releases ] or get the latest via `git clone https://github.com/hahnlab/CAGEE.git` (**NOTE** that the released versions contain tested and approved code, while the latest source code may contain experimental and untested features. *It is highly recommended to use a released version instead*)
+1. Download the most recent release by going to https://github.com/hahnlab/CAGEE/releases/latest .
+(You can also get the most recent code by running `git clone https://github.com/hahnlab/CAGEE.git` .
+But the released versions contain tested and approved code, while the latest source code may contain experimental and untested features. *It is highly recommended to use a released version instead*)

 2. Go to the CAGEE source directory (`cd CAGEE/`), and build CAGEE with the following:
 	```
 	$ mkdir build
 	$ cd build/
 	$ cmake ..
 	$ make
 	```
 4. You can then run `make install` to install the binary to the default location (or specify the installation prefix at the CMake step with `-DCMAKE_INSTALL_PREFIX=your/install/prefix/`).